calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ### Signals Access Macros

 A set of access macros are generated for each signal in the network within file `cog_comgen_CAN_NWID_network.h`.
-These macros provide alternative means of accessing the signals of the messages directly from their raw data instead of using the `s` structures defined in previous section.
+These macros provide alternative means of accessing the signals (reading and writing) of the messages directly from their raw data instead of using the `s` structures defined in previous section.

 If for some reason, the generated `s` structure fields don't get properly packed then the macros can be used as alternatives since they do not depend on compiler's struct logic.
 Instead, the macros use type casting, masking and shiftings in order to access the signals.